memo-bond/ez-saga/README.md

 ## 🤝 Contribute

-Easy Saga is built for platform teams, DevOps engineers, and backend developers who want to stop hand-wiring infra and start focusing on business logic.
+EZ Saga is built for platform teams, DevOps engineers, and backend developers who want to stop hand-wiring infra and start focusing on business logic.

 ## 💖 Credit